List of Digimon Adventure (1999 TV series) episodes: Episode list

-Volume DVDs
+Home media

 Japanese release

-Digimon Adventure was released as a 9-disc DVD boxed set by Bandai Visual on July 25, 2006, with each disc containing six episodes.
+The series was released on 13 VHS volumes by Toei Video.
+The series was also released as a 9-disc DVD boxed set by Bandai Visual on July 25, 2006, with each disc containing six episodes.
 Happinet also released its own 9-disc set on December 21, 2007.
 And an 8-Disc Standard Definition Upscaled Blu-ray set, in March 2015.
 Each disc contained 7 episodes.
 Also comes with a limited edition drama CD, and art booklet.

 North American release

 The first 13 episodes were released in 1999 & 2000 by Fox Kids Video under license by 20th Century Fox Home Entertainment.
-The entire first season was released on October 9, 2012 by New Video.
-An "English Language Version" Blu-ray set featuring the dub was released on December 27, 2022 by Discotek Media with an "Original Japanese Version" released on July 25, 2023.
+The entire first season was released on October 9, 2012, by New Video.
+An "English Language Version" Blu-ray set featuring the dub was released on December 27, 2022, by Discotek Media with an "Original Japanese Version" released on July 25, 2023.